codingJea/quote-generator/README.md

-# Asynchronous Quote Generator with Twitter Integration
+# Quote Generator with Twitter Integration

 ![Website Preview](/quote-generator-preview.png) <!-- Add a screenshot or preview of your website -->

-Welcome to the Asynchronous Quote Generator project with Twitter integration!
+Welcome to the Quote Generator project with Twitter integration!
 This is a mobile-responsive web application that fetches quotes from a REST API asynchronously and lets users post their favorite quotes to Twitter.

 ## Table of Contents